Your Guide Through The Workers’ Compensation Claims Process

-At The Bollinger Law Firm, P.C., in Charlotte, North Carolina, we guide injured clients through the workers' compensation process.
-If you have suffered a work related injury, it is important to follow these steps:
+At The Bollinger Law Firm, PC, in Charlotte, North Carolina, we guide injured clients throughout the workers’ compensation process.
+If you have suffered a work-related injury, it is important to follow these steps:

 - Report injury immediately to supervisors

-- Get medical attention as needed - even if injury is minor
+- Get medical attention as needed — even if the injury is minor

 - Tell medical providers you got hurt at work

-The insurance adjuster will want to take a "recorded oral statement" from you.
+The insurance adjuster will want to take a “recorded oral statement” from you.
 The purpose is to develop evidence to justify denying your claim.
-You should get legal advice from a workers' compensation lawyer before giving a recorded statement.
-Contact us to arrange a free consultation.
+You should get legal advice from a workers’ compensation lawyer before giving a recorded statement.
+Contact us to arrange a free strategy session.

 Do not discuss the case with your employer or the insurance company if your claim is denied or delayed.
 If you receive a Form 33 from the insurance company, you will need a lawyer, even if your claim has been accepted.